WHATIS“BALANCEBILLING”SOMETIMES

 provider or facility, the most the provider or facility

-may bill you is your plans in-network cost-sharing
+may bill you is your plan’s in-network cost-sharing

 amount (such as copayments and coinsurance).